 What’s more, as long as you use a software that offers dynamic, or changeable, QR Codes, you can edit and update your QR Code information without changing its original appearance.
 This is ideal for candidates who have different resumes per type of job or want to update the resume later on.

 Furthermore, the appearance of the screen that loads once the QR Code is scanned (e.g., the landing page) should also be completely customizable.

-Here again, you can add colors that match your resume and QR Code, creating a unified look that supports your personal brand.
+Here again, you can add colours that match your resume and QR Code, creating a unified look that supports your brand.
 Be sure to write a short introduction, a description of yourself and give an image preview of the PDF.

 QR Codes and digital resumes have a big advantage for candidates when it comes to job fairs, networking meetings and conferences.
 At these types of events, it’s common for applicants to bring business cards and paper resumes along to apply directly.
 But for hiring managers, that often means a huge stack of papers to go through later on.

 Rather than get lost in this chaos, have the hiring manager scan your QR Code on your business card or resume and send them your digital resume automatically.
 This way, you know it won’t get lost in the paper stack and you’re one step closer to getting hired than everyone else!

 Benefit 6 — Track When & Where the QR Code Was Scanned

 Searching for a job sometimes means sending dozens of applications before you find the right fit.
 You can keep track of which applications had their QR Code scanned with professional scan tracking information, such as from QR-Code-Generator.com.
 For all Dynamic QR Codes, you can view insights such as total scans, time scanned, and location scanned.
 This lets you know which types of resumes with QR Codes are having the most success.

 Benefit 7 — Easier for Hiring Managers to Access Links